remlapmot/mrrobust/docs/save-estimates.md

 date: 2020-01-23
 ---

+# Example demonstrating how to collect and export results

 This example shows how to conveniently save and export your estimates using the `r(table)` matrix that is now returned by each command.

 ## Setup example data